 We used an existing medical rotary pump with displacement sensors and electromagnetic coils.
 We replaced the pump impeller by a 3D-printed cylinder and pump housing accordingly.
 We built a custom electromagnetic driver and implemented a custom PID-controller on an embedded microcontroller (TI, TMS320F28379D).
 This system controls the levitation and rotation of the cylinder.
 The inlet of the Magnus sensor was connected through a reference flow meter (Sensirion, SFM3000) to a gas source (pressurized air).
 The sensor signal is derived from the force that is necessary to counteract the respective Magnus and drag forces.
-Results First results in Figure 4 show the forces working on the cylinder rotating at 5000RPM as a result of Magnus and Drag forces.
-Combining these two forces yields a linear resultant force signal that is proportional to the fluid flow.
+Results First results in Figure 4 show the forces at two rotational speeds of the cylinder at 2500RPM and 5000RPM for varying volume flows.
+As expected, due to the Magnus effect, there is a clear dependency on rotational speed for the measured forces.

 Fig. 4.
-Force signal for varying volume flows of 0-60 L/min at a rotational speed of 5000RPM Discussion Our first experiments have successfully shown that it is possible to independently measure Magnus and Drag forces imposed on a cylinder by a gas flow with the proposed hermetic setup.
+Force signal for varying volume flows of 0-60 L/min Discussion Our first experiments have successfully shown that it is possible to measure the forces imposed on a cylinder by a gas flow with the proposed setup.
 The achievable sensitivity and resolution of the sensor is currently limited because of the relatively large dimensions of the setup.
 A dedicated coil geometry is expected to increase resolution and linearity significantly.
 The presented sensor can be constructed as two separate parts.
 The more expensive driver electronics can be reused and have no parts prone to failure because none of them are mechanically moving or in contact with the fluid.
 The second unit is a low cost, fully encapsulated, singleuse unit consisting of the rotating cylinder and housing.
 This enables the elimination of any possible cross contamination and maximizes sterility.
+Many applications like biological and chemical processes as well as the measurement of respiration gases of ventilated patients would benefit from such a sensor.